11bDev/yall/README.md

 **Y**et **A**nother **L**ink **L**ogger - Because shouting into the void is only fun when you can do it across MULTIPLE voids simultaneously!

-A cross-platform desktop application that lets you post to Mastodon, Bluesky, Nostr, X (Twitter), and Micro.blog all at once.
+An Android application that lets you post to Mastodon, Bluesky, Nostr, X (Twitter), and Micro.blog all at once.
 Because why have one social media addiction when you can have five? 🤷‍♂️

 ## Features 🚀

 - 🎯 **Multi-Platform Posting**: Spam your thoughts to Mastodon, Bluesky, Nostr, X, and Micro.blog simultaneously (your followers will thank you... maybe)
 - 🔒 **Secure Credential Storage**: Your API keys are safer than your browser history
 - 🎨 **Modern UI**: So pretty you'll actually want to use it (revolutionary concept)
-- 💻 **Desktop Native**: System tray integration because closing apps is for quitters
-- ⌨️ **Keyboard Shortcuts**: For when clicking is too mainstream
+- � **Mobile Native**: Post regrettable content on the go!
 - 🔄 **Auto-Retry Logic**: Persistent like your ex, but actually helpful
 - 🛡️ **Error Handling**: Fails gracefully, unlike my life choices
 - ♿ **Accessibility**: Everyone deserves to post regrettable content equally
 - 🧹 **Auto-Clear Success Messages**: Because staring at "success" for eternity gets old
 - 🗂️ **Collapsible Platform Selector**: Saves space and your sanity
+- 📸 **Media Support**: Post images to Nostr, Bluesky, and X (because a picture is worth 280 characters)

 ## Why "Yall"? 🤔